eligosource/eventsourced/README.md

 A call to `replay` can be omitted if a processor did not journal any event message in previous application runs.
 Channels can be activated individually with the `deliver(channelId: Int)` method.
 Whatever `EventsourcingExtension` methods applications use to recover state of event-sourced applications, they must ensure that processor ids and channel ids are consistently used across application runs.

+Furthermore, the `replay` and `recover` methods do *not* wait for replayed event messages being processed by the corresponding processors.
+However, any new message sent to any registered processor, after `replay` or `recover` returned, is guaranteed to be processed after the replayed event messages.

 Behavior changes
 ----------------